Finite- and Large- Sample Inference for Model and Coefficients in High-dimensional Linear Regression with Repro Samples: Simulation studies

-We compare the proposed repro samples approach with the residual bootstrap approach in the current literature \citep{freedman_bootstrapping_1981, chatterjee_bootstrapping_2011}, where we used three different tuning criteria, AIC, BIC and cross-validation (CV) to select models.
-The numbers of bootstrap samples are $1,000, 10,000$, and $100,000$ for (M1), (M2) and (M3) respectively, the same as the numbers of repro samples for searching for the candidate models in our method.
-The bootstrap model ``confidence'' sets are obtained by removing the least frequent model estimations from the bootstrap data, with the total (cumulative) frequency of the removed models not larger than 5\%.
-We note that the bootstrap method here is a naive method used in practice.
-Due to the discreteness of the model space and estimated models, there is no theoretical support to the ``confidence'' claim that that such a bootstrap method can get a valid level-$95\%$ model confidence set for the true model~$\tau_0$.
+We compare our repro samples approach with the residual bootstrap approach in the literature (e.g., \citep{chatterjee_bootstrapping_2011}).
+The numbers of bootstrap samples are $1000 $ {for (M1), (M4) and (M5)}, and $10,000$, and $100,000$ for (M2) and (M3) respectively, matching the numbers of repro samples for used for finding the candidate models. {In each setting, the collection of all models obtained using the bootstrap samples forms a bootstrap model candidate set.
+Here, to implement the bootstrap approach, we use AIC, BIC, and CV to choose the tuning parameter.} The bootstrap model ``confidence'' sets are obtained by removing the least frequent model estimations from the bootstrap {candidate model set}, with the total (cumulative) frequency of the removed models not larger than 5\%.
+We note that the bootstrap method here is an ad hoc method commonly used in current practice.
+Due to the discreteness of the model space and estimated models, there is no theoretical support for the ``confidence'' claim that such a bootstrap method can get a valid level-$95\%$ model confidence set for the true model~$\tau_0$.